vinirossa/software-engineering/design-patterns.md

 ### Composite

-A tree structure of simple leaf and composite objects.
+A tree structure of composite objects and simple leaves and composite objects.

 ### Flyweight